-- at all intersections, which are in compliance with the Americans with Disabilities Act. - e) Pedestrian amenities including benches, trash receptacles, and bike racks shall be incorporated into the design of new streets. - f) Street trees shall be planted every forty (40) feet on center with tree grates and structural soil (See Appendix A for Public Works Specifications).
-Street trees shall be placed between the pedestrian travel way and the curb. - g) New streets shall include on-street parallel or forty-five (45) degree angled parking. - h) Pedestrian street lamps shall be incorporated into all new streets.
+- trees shall be placed between the pedestrian travel way and the curb. - (g) New streets shall include on-street parallel or forty-five (45) degree angled parking. - (h) Pedestrian street lamps shall be incorporated into all new streets.
 The lamps shall be full cut-off fixtures with metal halide bulbs and mounted no higher than fifteen (15) feet.
-Pedestrian street lamps shall be of a decorative architectural style and approved by the Development Review Board Planning Commission. - i) All new streets shall incorporate bus stops and shall be coordinated with the Chittenden County Transportation Authority Green Mountain Transit (CCTAGMT).
-The applicant shall be required to provide written comments from CCTAGMT on the proposed bus stops and facilities. - j) New streets with parallel parking on both sides of the street shall have two eleven (11) foot travel lanes. - k) New streets with forty-five (45) degree angled parking shall have two (2) twelve (12) foot travel lanes. - K. Planned Unit Development.- Any application for proposed development may, if needed and at the applicant's request, be reviewed as a Planned Unit Development under the provisions of Sections 511 and 723.
-The Planning Commission may approve a Planned Unit Development for use as a mixed use development.
-In connection with such PUD approval, the Planning Commission may authorize the construction of structures and facilities to accommodate any of the uses allowed in the TOD District.
-Any application for proposed development in the TOD District may, at the applicant's request, be reviewed as a Planned Unit Development.
-Refer to Section 511.B.1-3 for general and specific review standards in addition to waiver information for a PUD. - 1.
-Commercial PUD. - (a) Activities involving a Commercial PUD shall be reviewed in accordance with the procedures of this Section.
-Commercial PUD's are authorized in the Transit Oriented Development District pursuant to Section 608.K. - (b) Application Requirements.
-An application for a Commercial PUD shall be submitted and reviewed in accordance with the procedures of Section 511. - (c) Review Standards.
-An application for a Commercial PUD shall be reviewed under the applicable standards of Section 511.B.1-3. - (d) Expiration of Approval.
-An approval for a Commercial PUD shall expire in accordance with terms set forth in the approval. - (e) Appeals.
-Any interested person may appeal a decision of the Commission regarding a Commercial PUD in accordance with the procedures set forth in Section 1707. - LK.
-Special Uses.
-Uses identified with an "S" on the Use Chart in Section 620 622 of this Code for the TOD District shall only be allowed on the first story.
+Pedestrian street lamps shall be of a decorative architectural style and approved by the Development Review Board. - (i) All new streets shall incorporate bus stops and shall be coordinated with Green Mountain Transit (GMT).
+The applicant shall be required to provide written comments from GMT on the proposed bus stops and facilities. - (j) New streets with parallel parking on both sides of the street shall have two eleven (11) foot travel lanes. - (k) New streets with forty-five (45) degree angled parking shall have two (2) twelve (12) foot travel lanes.

+K. Planned Unit Development

+Any application for proposed development may, if needed and at the applicant's request, be reviewed as a Planned Unit Development under the provisions of Sections 511 and 723.

+L. Special Uses

+Uses identified with an "S" on the Use Chart in Section 622 of this Code for the TOD District shall only be allowed on the first story.